 Measuring design maturity in Australian businesses

 A value chain is a set of activities that a business implements to create value for its customers.
 Porter proposed a general-purpose value chain that companies can use to examine all of their activities, and see how they’re connected.
-The way value chain activities are performed determines costs; affects profits, and helps understand the sources of value in an business.
+The way value chain activities are performed determines costs; affects profits, and helps understand the sources of value in a business.

 Elements in Porter’s Value Chain

-Rather than looking at departments or accounting cost centres, Porter’s Value Chain focuses on systems, and how inputs are changed into the outputs purchased by consumers.
+Rather than looking at departments or accounting cost centres, Porter’s Value Chain focuses on systems, and how inputs (raw materials) are changed into the outputs (products) purchased by consumers.
 Using this viewpoint, Porter described a chain of nine activities common to all businesses, and he divided them into primary and support activities.